Bang Bang (My Baby Shot Me Down): Other versions

 Nancy Sinatra recorded one of the best-known covers of the song, for her 1966 album How Does That Grab You?
 Featuring haunting tremolo guitar played by her arranger, Billy Strange, Sinatra's version had a resurgence in popularity when it was used by Quentin Tarantino over the opening credits of his 2003 film Kill Bill Volume 1.
 In the sequence preceding the credits, Tarantino created a literal, bloody interpretation of the song's chorus and its third verse, about a wedding day.
 The song also appears on the film's soundtrack album.

-Sinatra's version was sampled and featured on the 2005 electro house track "Shot You Down" by Audio Bullys, which peaked at #3 in the United Kingdom and #20 in Australia.
-A reissue single of Sinatra's original track in 2014 also charted in France at #97.
+Sinatra's version was sampled and featured on the 2005 electro house track "Shot You Down" by Audio Bullys, which peaked at No. 3 in the United Kingdom and No. 20 in Australia.
+A reissue single of Sinatra's original track in 2014 also charted in France at No. 97.

 Following soon after the release by Cher in 1966, the song would become popular across Europe – in versions released as singles by Cher, Sinatra, Petula Clark and other artists, across several countries and in different languages.
-Singer Sheila's cover of the song in French – released as "Bang-bang" – reached #1 on the French charts in July 1966.
-A cover version sung in Italian by Dalida reached #1 in Italy in 1966 and remained on the chart for two months, earning her a gold record.
+Singer Sheila's cover of the song in French – released as "Bang-bang" – reached No. 1 on the French charts in July 1966.
+A cover version sung in Italian by Dalida reached No. 1 in Italy in 1966 and remained on the chart for two months, earning her a gold record.
 It later appeared on her 1967 album Dalida.
 Yugoslav singer Đorđe Marjanović also covered the song on his 1967 EP "Devojke".

 Vanilla Fudge, an American band known for slow, extended heavy rock arrangements of contemporary hit songs, included "Bang Bang" on their eponymous album released in 1967.

-Terry Reid released the song on his Epic Records album “Bang Bang You’re Terry Reid” on October 30, 1968.

-Betty Chung released a version in 1968, with lyrics in Chinese.
+Terry Reid released the song on his Epic Records album “Bang Bang You're Terry Reid” on October 30, 1968.
+Betty Chung also released a version in 1968, with lyrics in Chinese.